-Some previously Council-owned structures have been transferred to other parties such as wharves/jetties at Collingwood, Milnethorpe and Mangarakau, which currently belong to DOC.
+Some previously Council-owned structures have been transferred to other parties such as wharves/jetties at Collingwood, Milnethorpe and Mangarakau, which currently belong to Department of Conservation.
 These structures are in very poor condition and pose a risk to public safety.
 Although the Council is not the owner of these assets, they have an interest to ensure the assets are safe as they are in the public arena.
-Several coastal assets have been remedially upgraded in the last 2017-2020 AMP period.
+Several coastal assets have been remedially upgraded in the last 2017-2020 Activity Management Plan period.
 Additional information about wharves in the Tasman region can be accessed on the Council database Confirm.